t3idma00/hlc-bim-platform/README.md

 # HLC BIM Platform

-A web-based platform for heat load analysis with interactive 3D building modeling, developed as a thesis project.
+A web-based platform for heat load analysis with interactive 3D realtime building modeling, developed as a thesis project.

 The platform collects building survey data through an input interface, analyzes it using a heat load engine, and reflects the results in a 3D building model in real time — combining engineering analysis and visualization in one place.